-For by faith in the Gospel, he comes at once into a new state and relation to God.
-Formerly he was a child of disobedience, a child of wrath, even as others; - now, by adoption, he is a son; and if a son, then an heir, an heir of God, and a joint heir with Christ This change in his relation to God is necessarily antecedent to the witness of the Spirit by which it is declared and confirmed; and it is because we are sons, that God sends forth the Spirit of his Son into our hearts, crying, "Abba, Father."
-And this filial relation is constituted by faith.
-For at the instant that a sinner believes the Gospel, he is adopted into

-God's family, and becomes a partaker of all the privileges of His children.
-His whole relation to God is changed.
-So that the language of the apostle may be addressed to him, "Therefore, you are no longer a servant, but a son; and if a son, then an heir of God through Christ."

-Adoption is a most precious privilege - it brings us into a new and most endearing relation to God - it makes us the children and the heirs of him who graciously condescends to call himself our Father in heaven.
-And as it is bestowed like every other privilege of his grace, through the mediation of his own Son, it confers an infallible security by making us "joint heirs with Christ."
-We are not heirs in our own right, but in the right of him who is God's only begotten and well-beloved Son.
-And this precious privilege, which brings us now under the paternal protection of God, and gives us a sure interest in all the promises of the Gospel, is attained simply by believing.
-For there is enough in the message of the Gospel to warrant even the very chief of sinners in drawing near to God as a forgiving Father.
-And as soon as that message is clearly understood and cordially believed, we may enter at once, on the state and condition of his children.
+For by faith in the Gospel he comes at once into a new state and relation to God.
+Formerly he was a child of disobedience, a child of wrath even as others; now he is, by adoption, a son; and if a son, then an heir, an heir of God, and a joint heir with Christ.
+This change in his relation to God is necessarily antecedent to the witness of the Spirit by which it is declared and confirmed; and it is because we are sons that God sends forth the Spirit of his Son into our hearts, crying, 'Abba, Father.'
+And this filial relation is constituted by faith; for on the instant that a sinner believes the Gospel, he is adopted into God's family, and becomes a partaker of all the privileges of his children.
+His whole relation to God is changed, so that to him may be addressed the language of the apostle, "Wherefore thou art no more a servant, but a son; and if a son, then an heir of God through Christ.'
+Adoption is a most precious privilege; it brings us into a new and most endearing relation to God; it makes us the children and the heirs of him who graciously condescends to call himself our Father in heaven; and as it is bestowed, like every other privilege of his grace, through the mediation of his own Son, it confers an infallible security by making us 'joint heirs with Christ,' heirs not in our own right, but in the right of him who is God's only begotten and well-beloved Son.
+And this precious privilege, which brings us now under the paternal protection of God, and gives us a sure interest in all the promises of the Gospel, is attained simply by believing; for there is enough in the message of the Gospel to warrant even the very chief of sinners in drawing nigh unto God as a forgiving Father; and as soon as that message is clearly understood and cordially believed, we may enter at once on the state and condition of children.